Registration and Scheduling

 Undergraduate Transient Students

-An Auburn student may take courses at another institution on a transient basis for one term.
-In order to do so, students in good standing who have earned fewer than 90 credit hours must first fill out the transient form online.
-All studenets are encouraged to meet with their academic advisor prior to completing a transient form.
+An Auburn student may take courses at another institution on a transient basis on a term-by-term basis.
+In order to do so, students must first fill out the transient form online or via the PDF form.
+All students are encouraged to meet with their academic advisor prior to completing a transient form.

-- To access the online transient form you will need to first log into Tigeri.
+- To access the online transient form you will need to first log into AU Access.

 - From the available options, choose "Transient Enrollment for Auburn Students at Other Institutions."